Metrics Time Series Cost Calculator

 50,000

-• List top namespaces or services that generate the most series.
+• List the namespaces or services generating the most active series.

 Scenario Active series Cardinality Notes